Stolz/Assets/README.md

 <a id="faq_config_on_the_fly"></a>
 ### Can I use multiple instances of the library?

 Yes you can but there is no need.
 Read next question.
+If you still want to use multiple instances, [read how](https://github.com/Stolz/Assets/issues/37#issuecomment-57676554).

 <a id="faq_instances"></a>
 ### Can I change settings on the fly?